DavidUdell/sparse_circuit_discovery/README.markdown

 Data appears in `sparse_coding/data/`.

+The last cognition graph you generated is saved as both a `.svg` for you and as a `.dot` for the computer.
+If you run the interpretability pipeline again, the new data will expand upon that old `.dot` file.
+This way, you can progressively trace out circuits as you go.

+## How to Read the Graphs
+Consider the cognition graph at the top of this page.
+Each _box_ with a label like `4.112` is a feature in a sparse autoencoder. `4` is its layer index, while `112` is its column index in that layer's autoencoder.

+_Blue tokens_ in each box represent top feature activations in their contextual sequences, to a specified length out to either side.

+_Red tokens_ in individual boxes at the bottom are the logits most downweighted by that ablation.

+_Arrows_ between boxes represent downstream ablation effects on other features.
+Red arrows indicate downweighting, blue arrows indicate upweighting, and degree is indicated by color transparency.

 ## Errors
 - I've gimped a lot of repository functionality for now: only `GPT-2 small` and a projection factor of 32 are supported, to take advantage of a set of